-On the consumer side, over 60% of all consumers consult blogs, vlogs, instagram posts, and other social media influencer content before making a purchase.
+According to the Digital Marketing Institute, over 60% of all consumers consult blogs, vlogs, Instagram posts, and other social media influencer content before making a purchase.
 Consumers trust influencers to help them assess brands and make purchases.
 The value of influencer marketing lies in its ability to harness authenticity aligned to the consumer’s interest (learn about best practices and more in the “Ultimate guide to influencer marketing”).
 And when brands forge partnerships with the right influencers, they can raise brand awareness, and create revenue effectively.

-To find the sweet spot of influencer marketing strategy you need to:
+To pull off a great influencer marketing campaign you need to:

 - Pick the right influencers